MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/oneversion-overview.md

 [![Queries](./media/Self-Update-Execute.jpg)](./media/Self-Update-Execute.jpg)

 ## Validate
 Once an update is complete on the user acceptance test environment, a basic business process test validation may be completed.
 To support this effort, a no-code automation test tool for business process testing is available.
-For more information, see [Regression Suite Automation Tool](https://www.microsoft.com/en-us/download/details.aspx?id=57357).
+For more information, see [Create user acceptance test libraries by using task recordings and BPM](using-task-guides-and-bpm-to-create-user-acceptance-tests.md).
 Several customers have data integrations that are external and internal.
 It's recommended that the [Data task automation tool](../data-entities/data-task-automation.md) be used to test these scenarios.

 [![Queries](./media/TestAutomation.png)](./media/TestAutomation.png)